-7.3 Overtime-Eligible Employees (excluding law enforcement employees working 160 hours or 171 hours in a 28-day period and firefighters working 192 hours in a 27-day cycle)
+7.3 Overtime-Eligible Employees (excluding firefighters working 192 hours in a 27-day cycle)

 A. Regular Work Schedules

 The regular work schedule for overtime-eligible employees will not be more than forty (40) hours in a workweek, as defined above, with starting and ending times as determined by the requirements of the position.
 Part-time employees will be paid at their regular rate for all hours worked up to forty (40) hours in the workweek.